splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-receiver.rst

 Sample configurations
 ----------------------

-The default configuration of the ``signalfx`` receiver in the Splunk Distribution of OpenTelemetry Collector is the following:
+The default configuration of the ``signalfx`` receiver in the Splunk Distribution of the OpenTelemetry Collector is the following:

 .. code-block:: yaml